Kiffhost/exalted-scripture-understanding/Charms/Abyssal/Craft/Fallen Age’s Requiem.md

   - "[[Inspiring Darkness Reverie]]"
 ---
 *Death’s Lawgiver bears a dream of paradise to the Underworld’s sunless lands, bringing forth glories to forge a new age.*
 Upon learning this Charm, the Abyssal gains three white points.
-When she rolls for [[Futile Labor’s Reward]] (p.
-XX), she gains an additional three white points.
+When she rolls for [[Futile Labor’s Reward]], she gains an additional three white points.